dansleboby/apilogger/README.md

 The config file is called *apilogs.php*.
 Currently supported drivers are *db* and *file*

 By default the logger will use *file* to log the data.
-But if you want to use Database for logging, migrate table by using
+But if you want to use Database for logging, migrate table by setting `API_LOGS_DRIVER=db` in your .env file and running `artisan migrate`.

 You can also configure which fields should not be logged like passwords, secrets, etc.